danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 Although CA-Breast now had a much clearer direction, the specific inputs and outputs of the solution needed to be defined.

-*For the next 4 months, I conducted more generative and began evaluative user research with the objective of defining a solution that either imitates or compliments existing human practices and performance levels.*
+*For the next 4 months, I conducted evaluative user research with the objective of defining a solution that either imitates or compliments existing human practices and performance levels.*

 The following are just some of all the decisions that ultimately shaped the final product.